Thank you for reading our post, please rate this article at the end.

 If your camping area lacks a designated dishwashing area, do your dishes outside your camping triangle.

-You may think burying your food scraps, or any garbage is wise, but it’s not.
-You should instead pack the waste in a scentless garbage bag or dump it in designated bear-proof containers.
+You may think burying your food scraps or garbage is wise, but it’s not.
+Instead, pack the waste in a scentless garbage bag or dump it in designated bear-proof containers.

 If you lack a bear-proof garbage bag and can’t find a waste container nearby, you can burn all the leftovers and scraps and destroy everything.